apify/apify-docs/sources/platform/actors/development/deployment/automated_tests.md

 ---
 title: Automated tests
-description: Learn how to automate ongoing testing and make sure your actors perform over time.
+description: Learn how to automate ongoing testing and make sure your Actors perform over time.
 See code examples for configuring the Actor Testing actor.
 slug: /actors/development/automated-tests
 sidebar_position: 3
 ---

-**Learn how to automate ongoing testing and make sure your actors perform over time.
+**Learn how to automate ongoing testing and make sure your Actors perform over time.
 See code examples for configuring the Actor Testing actor.**

 ---